 Tashani Parker

-Parker facilitated conversations with Black community members to develop National Dementia Guidelines to support family physicians, nurse practitioners and specialists in communicating a dementia diagnosis.
-The guide shares key considerations and strategies when communicating a diagnosis with Black community members.
-The guidelines were developed by the Alzheimer Society of Canada in collaboration with The College of Family Physicians of Canada, the Canadian Consensus Conference on the Diagnosis and Treatment of Dementia, and PHAC provided funding.
+2024 – Parker facilitated consultations with Black community members to develop the National Dementia Guidelines with the Alzheimer Society of Canada.
+The guide shares key considerations and strategies for family physicians, nurse practitioners, and specialists when communicating a diagnosis with Black community members.
+Collaborative partners included The College of Family Physicians of Canada, the Canadian Consensus Conference on the Diagnosis and Treatment of Dementia, and was funded by PHAC.

 Amy Nakajima

-Nakajima was promoted to Associate Professor with the Department of Obstetrics and Gynecology, University of Ottawa, effective May 1, 2023.
+May 2023 – Nakajima was promoted to Associate Professor with the Department of Obstetrics and Gynecology, University of Ottawa.

 Julia Roitenberg